hrzil/DICOM-Code-Examples/README.md

 To run the examples in this archive please do the following:

 1. Download MODALIZER-SDK latest release from https://downloads.hrzkit.com/MODALIZER-SDK/
-2. Extract the zip MODALIZER-SDK archive.

-3. regsvr32 the SDK:
-From a command line with admin rights run the following:

-regsvr32 <...>\MODALIZER-SDK\win32\rzdcx.dll
-regsvr32 <...>\MODALIZER-SDK\x64\rzdcx.dll
+2. Run "install.bat" as an administrator (right click "install.bat" and select "Run as aministrator")

-4. Open the scripts using PowerShell ISE, change parameters according to your needs and run it.
+3. Open the scripts using PowerShell ISE, change parameters according to your needs and run it.